vijayrajpanchall/matic-docs/docs/maintain/validate/run-validator-ansible.md

 :::

-Check the Heimdall rest-server logs:
+Check the Heimdall rest-server logs if your install is before v.0.3.0:

 ```sh
 journalctl -u heimdalld-rest-server.service -f